apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Republican senators blast dress-code change as disrespectful**
+**Here are the new Apple Shortcuts app features in iOS 17**

-You can read more about it [here](https://www.washingtonpost.com/politics/2023/09/19/republican-senators-dress-code/).
+You can read more about it [here](https://9to5mac.com/2023/09/19/whats-new-shortcuts-app-ios-17/).

 ## Requirements
 - Python 3.8